mkantor/advent-of-code-2020/README.md

 writing parsers for each of the raw text formats given by the website.
 I like writing parsers, but in this case I think it's a distraction from the main point of each problem.

+I'm *not* allowing any dependencies, only use of the standard library.